 Short-term parking at airports typically turns over faster and is located closer to the terminal building than long-term parking.
 The consultant's experience at regional airports is that the proportion of public short-term parking to long-term parking is roughly 1:10.
 Using this ratio, it is estimated that 15 stalls are typically used for short-term parking and 145 stalls are used for long-term parking.
-This resulted in ratios of 1.17 long-term parked vehicles to each enplanement and 0.12 short-term parked vehicles to each enplanement and 0.12 short-term parked vehicles to each enplanement.
-This method of estimation assumes that the correlation of future parking lot configuration at PUW does not separate short- and long-term parking, tracking these parking categories separately is a useful metric in determining the length of stay for vehicles, and is helpful in planning for the types and locations of related parking facilities.
+This resulted in ratios of 1.17 long-term parked vehicles to each enplanement and 0.12 short-term parked vehicles to each enplanement.
+This method of estimation assumes that the correlation of future parking trends to enplanement levels will remain proportionally the same over time.
+Even if the future parking lot configuration at PUW does not separate short- and long-term parking, tracking these parking categories separately is a useful metric in determining the length of stay for vehicles, and is helpful in planning for the types and locations of related parking facilities.